 - Do you do any design services, ex: banner designs?

 - How much is your hourly for additional development time?

 - Do you perform SEO audits?

-- Do you include any sort of SEO tools for keyword tracking?
+- Do you include any SEO tools for keyword tracking?

-- Do you have an easily deployable staging area?
+- Do you have a quickly deployable staging area?

 - Do you perform updates on staging and not live site?

 - Do you optimize the site for speed?